-Depeche Mode is revered for their angsty ruminations on religion and sex, and they’ve been reflecting on the larger state of the world for decades.
+Depeche Mode are revered for their angsty ruminations on religion and sex, and they’ve been reflecting on the larger state of the world for decades.
 On 1983’s Construction Time Again they took aim at corporate greed and corruption (“Everything Counts”), poverty (“Shame”) and the threat of nuclear war (“Two Minute Warning”).
 “People Are People,” an anthem about the ridiculousness of racism, followed along similar thematic lines on 1984’s Some Great Reward.

 Thirty-plus years later their fourteenth album, Spirit, is rife with disdain for today’s fractured political climate.
 And who could blame them.
 Where past albums married topical commentary and memorable synth hooks, Spirit falls mostly flat.
 In short, their lyrical hand-wringing is exhausting to listen to.